How to find out which appliances are costing you the most - there might be some surprises!

 Once you find out how you use electricity in your home, then you can start making smart, energy-saving decisions about using less.

 Just seeing how much your electricity use costs you each day has an impact on how much you use too.
-This is called the ‘feedback effect’ and can cut your energy usage by 15%.
+This is called the ‘feedback effect’ and most households can easily cut >5% from their usage in this way.
 Some households could save up to £450, so it’s well worth getting clued up.

 Four steps to better energy awareness